-- Enhance transparency and accountability in capital budget planning and processes, and align municipal capital budgeting with reporting metrics / timelines for provincial grants. - Continue to pursue the transfer of accountability and costs associated with infrastructure to the provincial government. - Advocate for provincial funding to enhance visitor services provided by KID, including collating analysis for type, proportional cost, and magnitude of municipal services delivered in support of visitor experience. - Assess KID's service level standards compared to current tax rates ensuring relevance and balance, to understand if service levels should be accelerated, decelerated, or maintained. - Develop and implement an asset management plan. - Create, maintain and report on a system for KID grant funding opportunities. - Continue to pursue improvements to update the Business Licence Order. - Investigate opportunities for additional revenue sources.
+- Enhance transparency and accountability in capital budget planning and processes, and align municipal capital budgeting with reporting metrics / timelines for provincial grants. - Continue to pursue the transfer of accountability and costs associated with infrastructure, such as lift stations, to the provincial government. - Advocate for accessing a portion of AEP's Kananaskis Conservation Pass revenues to enhance visitor services provided by KID, including collating analysis for type, proportional cost, and magnitude of municipal services delivered in support of visitor experience. - Assess KID's service level standards compared to current tax rates to ensure relevance and balance (service level to right-sizing of impact), and explore options for greater efficiencies (maximizing bang for buck). - Develop and implement an asset management plan. - Create, maintain and report on a system for KID grant funding opportunities. - Continue to pursue improvements to update the Business Licence Order. - Investigate opportunities for additional revenue sources.